mobizt/FirebaseClient/README.md

 > The async client used in authentication task should be defined globally as it runs asynchronously.

 > [!CAUTION]
-> Please don't run your code inside the async callback function because it use stack memory.
+> Please don't run your code inside the async callback function because it uses stack memory.

 - ### App Events